SoryRawyer/monty/portal/README.md

 a utility for ingesting audio into monty
 - uses mutagen to get track metadata
 - uses musicbrainz to get canonical IDs for recordings
-- eventually will upload stuff to backblaze
+- moves stuff to google cloud storage